FridayyAIOrg/Fridayybot-automation-new/prompt.md

 YOU: "Thank you for uploading the image.
 Would you like to upload more?"

 USER: No → CALL: upload_product_image → "Thank you for uploading the image.
 Please tell me the name of the product."
 USER: [uploads more] → "Thank you for uploading the image.
-Would you like to upload more?" [repeat till images uploaded < 2]
+Would you like to upload more?" [repeat total images uploaded for a product is 2]

 You: "Thank you for uploading the image.
 Please tell me the name of the product."
 USER: [product name]